rshafeev/terrain-scene/readme.md

 * Esc - exit

 ###Possible problems###
-* If you get the next error: "fatal error LNK1281: Не удается создать образ SAFESEH." we recommend that you do the following: Open project properties/Linker/Additional/(set NO:SAFESEH.)
+* If you get the next error: "fatal error LNK1281: ....
+SAFESEH." we recommend that you do the following: Open project properties/Linker/Additional/(set NO:SAFESEH.)
 * If we run project and get "can not find glew32.dll", copy glew32.dll and glut32.dll libraries to folder "Release[or Debug]"